Are you looking for ways to save on energy in your home?

 If you want to bring the cost of your energy bills down while also reducing your impact on the environment, you’ll need to make sure your appliances are as energy efficient as they can be.

-Energy-efficient appliances use less energy and water than older appliances, helping you to reduce your carbon footprint while also saving money.
+Energy-efficient appliances use less energy and water than older appliances.
+This is a double-whammy energy saving tip to reduce your carbon footprint and save money.

 22. Replace old appliances with more energy-efficient ones